Quit Smoking Timeline – What Happens When You Stop Smoking?

 2 Days After Quitting

-Food will taste and smell better in just 2 days after a person quits smoking, as these nerve endings, damaged by cigarettes, begin to repair themselves.
+Food will taste and smell better just two days after a person quits smoking, as these nerve endings, damaged by cigarettes, begin to repair themselves.

 3 Days After Stopping Cigarettes

-The 3-day mark is often people’s greatest challenge as cravings intensify, causing withdrawal symptoms, like mood swings and headaches.
+The 3-day mark is often people’s most significant challenge as cravings intensify, causing withdrawal symptoms, like mood swings and headaches.
 What’s important to remember at this stage is that physical withdrawal from nicotine is almost over.

 1 Month After a Person Stops

-In just 1 month’s time, the lungs are starting to heal.
+In just one month, the lungs are starting to heal.
 Without cigarette smoke, a person’s lung capacity improves.
-They may notice higher energy levels as a result of more oxygen and a greater ability for cardiovascular exercise.
+In addition, they may notice higher energy levels due to more oxygen and a more extraordinary ability for cardiovascular exercise.

 1 to 3 Months After a Person Gives Up Cigarettes